tomxbarnesx/git-interview-baseline/README.md

 ![Commit on Master](https://dl.dropboxusercontent.com/s/9ipgkog7yv8hrok/2015-11-02%20at%2012.18%20PM.png)

-We were able to update the timeline in master with the bug fix without touching any of the code in new-feature.
+We were able to update the timeline in master with the bug fix without touching any of the code in `new-feature`.
 You could describe `master` as being 1 commit ahead of the `new-feature` branch.

 Let's go back into `new-feature`, complete it, commit it, and then look at our timeline.
 Remember how to move from `master` back to `new-feature`?